Juana Barraza: Portrayal in media

-She was first portrayed in a TV series called Mujer: Casos de la vida real in the early 2000s.
-Mexican producer Pedro Torres brought the story to television on an episode of the 2010 Mexican television series Mujeres Asesinas 3 that was produced by Televisa.
-The episode is called "Maggie, Pensionada" starring the Mexican actress Leticia Perdigón as Maggie and Irma Lozano, Ana Luisa Peluffo, and Lourdes Canale as victims.
+She was first portrayed in a TV series called Mujer, Casos de la Vida Real in the early 2000s.
+Mexican producer Pedro Torres brought the story to television on an episode of the 2010 Mexican television series Mujeres Asesinas 3 that was produced by Televisa and Univision.
+The episode is called "Maggie, Pensionada" starring the Mexican actress Leticia Perdigón as Maggie, Irma Lozano, Ana Luisa Peluffo, and Lourdes Canale as victims.

-Barraza was highlighted in the documentary Instinto Asesino which aired on Discovery en Español in 2010.
+Barraza was highlighted in the documentary Instinto Asesino, which aired on Discovery en Español in 2010.
 The episode was entitled, "La Mataviejitas".
 Juana Barraza was also highlighted on the show La Historia Detras Del Mito, the episode was also entitled "La Mataviejitas".

 In September 2015, Barraza was highlighted in the Investigation Discovery series Deadly Women, in an episode titled "Payback".

 "Machismo", the nineteenth episode of the first season of Criminal Minds is partly based on Barraza.

 Juana Barraza was featured on the 478th episode of The Last Podcast on the Left.

+The case was the subject of a 2023 documentary film, "The Lady of Silence: The Mataviejitas Murders", on Netflix.
+Some sources gave the film mixed reviews, with Decider saying it "offers the best and worst of the true-crime-doc genre", and is "occasionally lascivious", needing "some fat to be trimmed"; it ultimately said that it "too frequently reeks of crass exploitation" and recommend its readers to "skip it".
+Decider particularly took issue with footage of Barrazza using a necktie, and a member of her legal team posing as a pretended victim to demonstrate how she committed the stranglings, saying the footage is "beyond gruesome, not to mention tasteless, and reeks of lionization and morbid fascination".